Surgical Procedures: Surgery and Staging for Parathyroid Cancer

 - Low calcium levels.

-- Hypothyroid if the thyroid gland was also removed.
+- Hypothyroidism if the thyroid gland was also removed.

 - Keloid (thick scar tissue) formation.

-- Temporary feeling of a lump in the throat or throat pressure.
+- Lump in the throat or throat pressure that goes away.

 - Incisional itching.